 Also, the evaluation criteria for assessment of the crash test results should be delineated for each of the crash tests conducted.

 Test Conditions.
 Detailed documentation of the test conditions is presented in this chapter, including test facility, vehicle tow and guidance system, properties of the test vehicles, and the data acquisition systems (both electronic and photographic).
+Any dimensions of the test vehicle(s) that fall outside of the recommended tolerances should be noted in the test report.
 The data acquisition systems should be fully described, together with the procedures used in calibrating and processing the data.

 Crash Test Descriptions.
 Detailed documentation of each crash test conducted should be provided in separate chapters, including the impact sequence and post-impact vehicle trajectory, system and